EnviroDIY/Mayfly-Modbus-Wing/knh002-MayflyWingShield/rev8/README.md

 # Mayfly Modbus wingboard PROPOSED RFC  Rev8 design

+July-15: I've updated for  MP5036 "12V switch IC" which has become available ~ see knh002r8 schematicRs485_220715review.pdf
+Also added a more detailed circuit description.

 This is a Request For Comment (RFC) on design schematic knh002r8 schematicRs485_220708review.pdf at https://github.com/EnviroDIY/Mayfly-Modbus-Wing/tree/master/knh002-MayflyWingShield/rev8
 Comments for the design are opened on 2022-July-9th will be closed Monday 2022-July-20 12noon PST.